Installation

 Typed arrays

-Fable uses the most optimised/performant primitives when compiling to js
+Fable uses the most optimised/performant primitives when compiling to js (ie not ts).
+This means integer arrays are

-compiled into the Int32Array primitives in js
+compiled into the Int32Array primitives in js.

-This becomes an issue when you're passing arrays of integers to libraries like ApexCharts
+This becomes an issue when you're passing arrays of integers to libraries like ApexCharts.

-There are two solutions to the problem, you can either disable typed arrays using a fable flag, or you can cast
+There are two solutions to the problem, you can either disable typed arrays using a fable flag, or you can cast the integers into a different type box 5.

 -